 virtualenv and you have not indicated the virtual environment in the GROBID config file, you should start GROBID after having activated the

 When running the GROBID service on a first input, you should see in the logs that the expected Deep Learning models are loaded and the JEP threads are activated:

 INFO [2020-10-30 23:04:07,756] org.grobid.core.jni.DeLFTModel: Loading DeLFT model for citation with architecture BidLSTM_CRF...
 INFO [2020-10-30 23:04:07,758] org.grobid.core.jni.JEPThreadPool: Creating JEP instance for thread 44

 It is then possible to benchmark end-to-end the selected Deep Learning models as any usual GROBID benchmarking exercise.
-In practice the CRF models should be mixed with Deep Learning models to keep the process reasonably fast and memory-hungry.
-In addition, note that, currently, due to the limited amount of training data, Deep Learning models perform significantly better than CRF only for two models (
+In practice, the CRF models should be mixed with Deep Learning models to keep the process reasonably fast and memory-hungry.
+In addition, note that, currently, due to the limited amount of training data, Deep Learning models perform significantly better than CRF only for a few models (

 In case you use an anaconda environment instead of a Virtualenv: